antonellocontini/LogisticAgent/README.md

 The `NROBOTS` parameter sets the number of robots to run in the simulation, currently only configurations of 2, 4 or 6 robots are defined, but different ones can be made in the `params/initial_poses.txt` file.
 This file contains the starting positions of the robots for each map.

 ## Debugging
 If the `DEBUG` flag is set to `True` the agents and the task planner will run inside gdb.
-Custom gdb commands can be given to the robots and the taskplanner by creating specific named files inside the `src/logistic_sim` folder:
+Custom gdb commands can be given to the robots and the taskplanner by creating specific named files inside the `src/logistic_sim` directory:
 * For the taskplanner create a `commands_taskplanner.txt` file
 * For a single agent create a `commands_<agent_id>.txt` file, where the agent id can go from 0 to `NROBOTS - 1`
 * To send commands to all agents create `commands_all.txt` file